MaisAbuJarur/Coding-Exercise/README.md

 # CodingExercise

-This project was generated as a technical assignment and is meant as a landing page for offers on hotel bookings.
-Assumptions made include usage of links to find more details.
+This project was generated as a technical assignment and is meant as a plateform for offers on hotel bookings.
+Assumptions made include usage of main page to lure viewers to click for more details.
 Known errors include unresponive elements, where page design was signified as unimportant.

 ## Prerequisites

 Node JS

-## Installation
+## Instructions

-npm install
-ng serve / node server.js
+* Fork repository and clone locally
+* In your terminal, run "npm install"
+* Run command "ng build"
+* Followed by the command "node server.js"